logo

 Privilege

-Society’s formal and informal institutions accord the unearned social power to all members of a dominant group (i.e., white privilege, male privilege, etc.).
-Privilege is usually invisible to those who have it because we are taught not to see it, but it puts them at an advantage over those who do not.
+Society’s formal and informal institutions afford unearned social power to all members of a dominant group (i.e., white privilege, male privilege, etc.).
+Privilege is usually invisible to those who have it because we are taught not to see it, but it puts them at an advantage over those who do not have privilege.

 Prison Industrial Complex